How to ensure success in a newly created role | Main Region

 Remember, a new role is often undefined or only vaguely defined initially.
 This makes it vital to set with your manager a framework of well-formulated objectives that won’t send you in the wrong direction during your first few months with the company.
-Understanding the expectations of your manager from the outset will therefore help you to better ensure success in a new role.

 3. Know how success will be measured

-4. Build relationship with key stakeholders
+4. Build relationships with key stakeholders

-During your first few weeks, focus on developing strong relationships with all your key stakeholders, both within the company and externally.
-Take the time to understand how your new role fits in with senior stakeholders and their priorities, and which senior members hold the most influence.
+During your first few weeks, focus on developing strong relationships with your key stakeholders, both within the company and externally.
+Take time to understand how your new role fits in with senior stakeholders and their priorities, and which senior members hold the most influence.
 If you start to develop these relationships as soon as possible, it will make it easier to gain buy-in for any new initiatives or projects you roll out in the future.